1. Who is KnowledgEquity?

 Russell Clowes is our subject owner for Australia Taxation and Australia Taxation Advanced.
 Russell has been an author, reviewer, expert forum responder and examiner across multiple subjects of the CPA Program.

-Micahel Kehio is our subject owner for Advanced Audit and Assurance and Financial Risk Management.
+Michael Kehio is our subject owner for Advanced Audit and Assurance and Financial Risk Management.
 Michael is a passionate educator with extensive experience in Big 4 accounting firms and in industry, with roles in audit and risk management for listed global entities.
+He also assists with the development of helpful resources in Financial Reporting, especially in the tricky areas that cause candidates the most pain.

-Chris Thomas is our subject owner for Global Strategy and Leadership and Contemporary Business Issues.
+Chris Thomas is our subject owner for Global Strategy and Leadership, Contemporary Business Issues and Digital Finance.
 Chris has a number of years’ experience in senior strategy and change management roles, and he is also a serial entrepreneur, giving him a broad perspective from both large corporate/government bodies and start-ups.

 Theashen Vandiar is an audit and financial reporting expert who develops educational content and handles a range of technical queries – he is a passionate accounting educator and thrives on seeing candidates learn and improve.